 Another reason why natural paints offer a good cost advantage is that they need fewer coats for the job to be done.
 Qualitatively superior to chemical-based paints, natural paints also provide better color retention properties, better coverage with fewer coats, minimal abrasion, and an extensive choice when it comes to the range of shades.

 5. Minimal waste

-Made from natural products, there is the very little waste generation in the natural paint production process.
+Made from natural products, there is very little waste generation in the natural paint production process.
 In the cases of chemical-based paints, several toxic by-products are produced during manufacturing and this alone leads to the toxicity of the environment.
-A more serious concern with the same is that these toxic wastes continue to harm the natural resources for several years to come.
+A more serious concern with the same is that these toxic wastes continue to harm natural resources for several years to come.
 However, eco-friendly paints don’t come with any such bi-products.

 A home is supposed to be the sanctuary for a family.
 This is a place where you bring kids into your life and see them grow.
 It certainly is a good practice to go for natural products, especially when it comes to the wall paint you are using.
 They are the part of the household that you most interact with and you can leave it to chance for an illness to creep underneath.